 Once the pasta is cooked, drain and set aside.
 Prepare the onion, pepper, spices, garlic (if using), and cooked chickpeas.
 Peel and chop the tomatoes and set aside.

 To make the paella, heat the olive oil in a large pan or even better, a wok.
 Add the chopped onion and cook for 3-5 minutes.
-Next, add the garlic, chile powder, salt & chopped red pepper and cook for a further 2-3 minutes, until the mixture is hot and fragrant.
+Next, add the garlic, chilli powder, salt & chopped red pepper and cook for a further 2-3 minutes, until the mixture is hot and fragrant.
 Add the cooked orzo, chickpeas, tomatoes, olives and vegetable broth and stir until well mixed.
 Cook for 5 minutes or so on medium high until the broth has reduced and the mixture is piping hot.
 You may want to add more broth during the cooking time depending on how quickly the liquid evaporates.
 Serve hot, topped with chopped fresh herbs, black pepper to taste, more olives, a drizzle of olive oil, and slices of ripe avocado.
 If you want, there may even be room for a little feta on top too.

 Enjoy these nights as the weather cools and our routines bring calm and order back to our days.
 XO